gnulnx/anouman/README.md

 -----------------------------------------

 **Step 1:** VM creation.
 Hopefully by now you have vagrant and virtual box both installed.
-What you should do next is create a directory called 'site1' and then place the following contents into a file named 'Vagrantfile'
+Next you should create a directory called 'site1' and place the following vagrant settings into a file named *'Vagrantfile'*

     # -*- mode: ruby -*-
     # vi: set ft=ruby :